comet-toolkit/comet_website/content/latest-news/25-06-18-website-update/index.md

   #caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---

-The CoMet website has been updated!

-It now looks better than ever, and the content on the various pages has been updated.

-There is also plenty of new content, such as:
+### The CoMet Website Has a Fresh New Look!

+We’re excited to share that the CoMet website has been updated — with a cleaner design, refreshed content, and plenty of new material to explore.

+### Here’s what’s new:

-  - A new [**projects**](/projects) page has been added, listing a range of projects that all use the CoMet toolkit.
+- 🧭 A new [**projects**](/projects) page showcases a growing list of projects using the CoMet Toolkit.

-  - There is now also a new page on [**getting started**](/user_guide/getting-started), to help you on your way with CoMet.
+- 🚀 A dedicated [**getting started**](/user_guide/getting-started) page is now available to help you begin working with CoMet quickly and confidently.

-  - There is now a section with [**theoretical background**](/user_guide/theory), with articles on "intro to uncertainties", "QA4EO", "processing chains" and "error correlation".
+- 📘 A [**theoretical background**](/user_guide/theory) section has been added, including introductions to uncertainties, QA4EO, processing chains, and error correlation.

-  - There is a new section with [**case studies**](/user_guide/case-studies), which currently includes an article on HYPERNETS and one on GRUAN.
+- 🔍 A [**case studies**](/user_guide/case-studies) section now features practical applications — starting with HYPERNETS and GRUAN.

-  - The examples section, has been moved into the user_guide section, and includes some new examples.
+- 📂 The examples section has been reorganised under the [**User Guide**](/user_guide/examples), and includes several new examples.

-  - There is also a new training section, which for now hosts the training material of our first CoMet tutorial at ESA's Living planet symposium.
+- 🎓 A new [**training section**](/user_guide/training) has launched, currently hosting materials from our first CoMet tutorial held at ESA’s Living Planet Symposium.

+### Explore the updated site and let us know what you think!